 - Establish collaboration methods and objectives within groups and between groups in the organization.

 - Identify tools and methods to be used by everyone in the organization for collaboration & communication.
-A standard tools works best, but if needed different tools could be used by each department within the organization.
+A standard tool works best, but if needed different tools could be used by each department within the organization.

 - Establish guidelines on how the team collaborates and communicates and the cost to the company if the guidelines are not followed.